hobson/pycon2015-everyday-ai/willbot/README.md

 willbot
 =======

-This instantiation of `will` called `willbot` was developed for the PyCon 2015 talk entitled "Everyday AI".
-The title comes from the fact that you'll probably want to interract with your version of `willbot` nearly every day.
-It'll watch out for you every day and night, if you wish.
+This instantiation of [`will`](https://github.com/skoczen/will), called `willbot`, was developed for the PyCon 2015 talk entitled "*Everyday* AI".
+The talk's title comes from the fact that you'll probably want to interract with your version of `willbot` nearly *every day*.
 This `will` is the brain-child of the AI-assisted mind of Steven Skoczen and his community of developers on the [will project](https://github.com/skoczen/will).
 Their documentation is so good it could be called poetic, so I won't duplicate it here.
 And `will` is so easy to deploy and train, you might almost call it self-replicating (I'm sure the `will` team is working on that feature too).

 Installation
 ------------